-Ex-Wife Of Top White House Aide Rob Porter Says She Told The FBI About Abuse
+An Ex-Wife Of Top White House Aide Rob Porter Says She Told The FBI About Abuse

 "I believe that the people who had the power to blackmail him would be women who had been in personal relationships with him.
 So in short, the answer could be maybe," Willoughby said.

-When asked about Porter denying the allegations, Willoughby said she was "not surprised"
+When asked about Porter denying the allegations, Willoughby said she was "not surprised."

 "I think it's really unfortunate," she said.
 "And I hope that, in light of everything that is coming out, he will be able to face some of the issues that he deals with."